 One of my absolute favorite fishes of all time is the Gilt Head Sea Bream.
 It has a variety of names around the world like Dorada in Spanish speaking countries, Orata in Italy, Amber Sea Bream (translated) in Greece, and more.
 It is a great fish for multiple reasons, but the best way to cook it is to make a simple Mediterranean Baked Sea Bream using the whole fish.
 If you can’t find Sea Bream, I have a similar recipe for baked Mediterranean sea bass.

 If you’ve never cooked a whole fish before, don’t worry, it’s actually really easy.
-If you can buy it scaled at gutted at the fishmonger I say do that, but if you can’t, cleaning it is not a problem.
+If you can buy it scaled and gutted at the fishmonger I say do that, but if you can’t, cleaning it is not a problem.
 Scale the fish as you would any other fish; Hold the tail and use a knife or fish scaler to scrape from tail to head.
-Then simply rinse off the fish to wash away any dislodged scales.
-To gut the fish make an incision from below the gills and run it all the way down to right before the anal fins.
+Then rinse off the fish to wash away any dislodged scales.
+To gut the fish make a cut from below the gills down to the anal fins.
 Then just scoop out the innards and give everything a good rinse.

 My favorite way to cook this fish is the Greek way.
 Or, at least the way I learned how to cook it from my guesthouse host in Agios Giorgios, Corfu.
 I made a spice mix from dried herbs including Oregano, Onion Powder, Marjoram, Thyme, Salt, Pepper.
 If you buy a store-bought spice mix it may also have garlic powder, rosemary, and lemon zest in it, but as I’m using fresh rosemary, minced garlic, and lemons I didn’t add that to the spice mix.